khazanahdigital/129tal/README.md

 - Modern UI with smooth animations and transitions
 - Interactive elements including testimonial slider and project filtering
 - Contact form for customer inquiries
-- Showcase of landscaping services and projects
+- Showcase of landscapedesignmalaysia services and projects

 ## Project Structure